 Avoid kegel exercises if you have a pelvic floor disorder.
 They can make your spasms even worse, says Dr. Lewicky Gaupp.

-Both endometriosis — a disorder where cells similar to what lines the uterus grow elsewhere — and interstitial cystitis (IC) — or painful bladder syndrome — are inflammatory conditions that can mimic UTIs.
-Painful and frequent urination can be a symptom for anyone with endometriosis, but sometimes symptoms show up because the rogue cells can be found directly in or on the bladder.
+Both endometriosis — a disorder where cells similar to what lines the uterus grow elsewhere — and interstitial cystitis (IC), also known as painful bladder syndrome, are inflammatory conditions that can mimic UTIs.
+Painful and frequent urination can be a symptom for anyone with endometriosis,* but sometimes symptoms show up because the rogue cells can be found directly in or on the bladder.*

 The risk factors and causes of IC aren’t fully understood, but symptoms are often caused by pelvic floor dysfunction itself, explains Dr. Lewicky Gaupp.
 She says that both conditions can benefit tremendously from pelvic floor therapy.